The spoiler rules for RWBY itself apply, even on Chibi pages. Please do not trope episodes of RWBY until public release.

 - Butt-Monkey: He realized he fails at defeating Ruby no matter the schemes, dropped his frozen yogurt, and left before he can see Ruby slip on it.

 - The Cameo: Appears alongside Neo in one of many alternate universes that Nora travels to in "A Sip Through Time and Space".

-- Hypocritical Humor: In Season 2 Episode 19, he and Neo set up several scam businesses including selling foul tasting energy drinks or defective motorcycles.
+- Hypocritical Humor: In Season 2 Episode 19, he and Neo set up several scam businesses including selling foul-tasting energy drinks or defective motorcycles.
 Then right after, they open up an attorney service which fights for people who have been scammed by the very crimes they committed earlier.
 All of the "satisfied customers" from before arrive to beat them up.

 - Jerk with a Heart of Gold: Has shades of this.
-In "Nondescript Winter Holiday", he says that even though he may still try to kill Ruby form time to time, he apologizes for being such a Grinch.
+In "Nondescript Winter Holiday", he says that even though he may still try to kill Ruby from time to time, he apologizes for being such a Grinch.
 (Attempts to, anyway.)

 - They Killed Kenny Again: Whenever he gets killed off, often in a hilarious way, don't expect it to stick.